 CC Thank you.
 You have led the campus successfully through this process, along with the interim provost, can you tell me, in the end, what excites you about the result; are you happy?

 MW I am happy so far.
 I think the process this year has gone extremely well.
 It has stayed on track and has gotten a lot of engagement from the campus.
-I have enjoyed working with Susan Bachwell Sachs and the other members of the task force and CPP, and I think what we have produced so far is good.
+I have enjoyed working with Susan Bakewell Sachs and the other members of the task force and CPP, and I think what we have produced so far is good.
 However, you never know how good a plan is until you begin to implement it.
 The proof of the plan is not, does it look good or do people like it, but does it work.
 So, even though I think the planning has been sound and successful, I am not ready to say the whole thing is a success until I see how the implementation goes.
 People who have been at the college for a long time know from experience that sometimes in the past we have planned and then fallen down in the implementation phase.
 We are determined, or at least I am determined, but I think many other people involved in this process are also determined, not to let that happen this time, which is why we are putting so much attention on planning implementation and assessment.
 This is not going to be a plan that we put on the shelf and say “ah, here, we planned this” and do business as usual.
 The idea is we are going to, beginning next academic year, start doing things differently and seeing, honestly, whether what we are doing is working or not working.
 So, that is what excites me about it.
 I do see it as moving to the next level of organizational development as an institution in terms of our ability to effectively deploy our resources for strategic positioning.

 CC Thank you.
 And what else would you like the faculty to know, in conclusion?